web-49-capstone/commonality/Documentation/vision-and-goals.md

   - Name, age, photo, about me, and list of interests
   - "I want to meet people to: ___ play tennis, play Warhammer, discuss books, play music, do pottery, have craft days, whatever!"
 - Commonality suggests other profiles of users with similar tags
-- Users can see lists of people by searching for tags (they must also have the tag to search)
+- We want to implement a search for specific people, but also want to implement the ability to automatically pair individuals as well.
 - Checkboxes on interests for absolute beginner or willing to mentor
 - Message user option
     - Block/report user option